 - Calls are stored with timestamps and notes for future reference.

-Speech and sentiment analysis is another monitoring method that uses artificial intelligence (AI) to analyze voice interactions, detect emotions, and extract valuable insights from customer conversations.
-It helps businesses understand customer needs, identify service issues, and agent performance.
+Speech and sentiment analysis is another monitoring method.
+It uses artificial intelligence (AI) to analyze voice interactions, detect emotions, and extract actionable insights from customer conversations.

 - AI converts speech to text in real-time or after call completion.